gimli-org/transform2022/README.md

 | pyGIMLi documentation | https://www.pygimli.org/documentation.html                                                                                        |
 ## About

 pyGIMLi is an open-source library for modeling and inversion in geophysics.
-This tutorial is particularly suited for new users.
-We will start from scratch and:
+This tutorial is particularly suited for new users but adds up to last-years tutorial on Transform 2021 with the following subjects:

 - Create a subsurface geometry and explore the pyGIMLi meshtools
 - Simulate the stationary 2D heat equation
 - Simulate synthetic crosshole traveltime measurements
 - Invert seismic traveltime and field ERT data
 - Show how to build inversions with own forward operators (e.g., from other packages)

+This years tutorial will demonstrate some basic pyGIMLi classes:
+- DataContainer, Mesh, different kinds of supported Matrices but also some topics that might be of interest for the experienced users:
+- geostatistical regularization vs. classical smoothness types
+- region-specific behaviour
+- different kinds of joint inversion
+- incorporation of prior knowledge
+- overview of other packages in the pyGIMLi ecosystem (BERT, COMET, custEM)
+- induced polarization modelling and spectrally constrained inversion

 ## Table of contents
 - [Tutorial on geophysical modeling & inversion with pyGIMLi](#tutorial-on-geophysical-modeling--inversion-with-pygimli)